 Sharon Burying Ground/Hillside Cemetery

 Originally known as the Sharon Burying Ground, the Hillside Cemetery has been Sharon’s primary place of burial since December 11, 1739.
-On that day, the town fathers met at the home of Nathaniel Skinner to decide about essential elements of a growing, thriving town.
+On that day, the town fathers met at the home of Nathaniel Skinner to decide about the essential elements of a growing, thriving town.
 They concluded that designing and creating a burial ground was one of those essentials.
 Nathaniel Skinner and Lew Jabez (Habezz) were asked to locate an appropriate site.
 They found the first part of what has become the Hillside Cemetery, a good name for the site, as it looks out from a hillside across the west and north of the town.
 The earliest burials are near the upper entrance gate.

 As additional land became necessary, two acres were purchased from the King family in 1812 for $244.
 The Kings lived in the large brick house, which even today stands nearby at the top of the green.
 The Sharon land records of 1812 include a deed of purchase for this land.
 Agents for the acquisition were Samuel Roberts, a hired man to George King, who later did well in real estate; Samuel Rockwell, who represented Sharon in the Connecticut legislature of 1815; and Samuel Gager, who served as assistant surgeon in the navy during the Revolutionary War.